-This afternoon is at leisure for you to enjoy the facilities of your hotel.
+This rest of the day is at leisure for you to enjoy the facilities of your hotel.
 You may wish to take a stroll along the ‘Enchanted Walk’, an easy 1.1 km circuit suitable for all ages.
 The walk, which starts near the bridge crossing Pencil Pine Creek, meanders through magical, mossy forest, along a cascading creek.

-In the early evening we meet Tasmania’s most famous animal, the Tasmanian devil.
+Following an early dinner at the hotel we meet Tasmania’s most famous animal, the Tasmanian devil.
 Our visit is timed to observe the amazing night-time antics of these devils at feeding time.
 Here we will learn more about the devil’s biology, behaviour, and the aptly named, Devil Facial Tumor Disease (DFTD) which is the only known infectious cancer.
 First detected in 1996, wild devils in Tasmania have been beset by this deadly and contagious cancer that affects their faces and mouths.
 The population has since been reduced to just 25,000 individuals.
-(Overnight Cradle Mountain) BLD
+(Overnight Cradle Mountain) BD

-Day 10: Monday 7 February, Cradle Mountain – Barrington – Mole Creek – Chudleigh – Launceston
+Day 10: Monday 3 February, Cradle Mountain – Mole Creek – Westbury – Launceston

 - Wychwood Garden, Mole Creek